openvinotoolkit/openvino/docs/ops/generation/Multinomial_13.md

 @sphinxdirective

 .. meta::
-  :description: Learn about Multinomial-13 - a generation operation, that creates sequence of indices of sampled classes from Multinomial distribution.
+  :description: Learn about Multinomial-13 - a generation operation, that creates a sequence of indices of sampled classes from Multinomial distribution.

 **Versioned name**: *Multinomial-13*